holoplot/nats-bench/README.md

 NATS_IMAGE=nats:2.10-alpine
 ```

-or use the nightly image:
+Or use the nightly image:

 ```shell
 NATS_IMAGE=synadia/nats-server:nightly